Key definitions and changes

 There will be a new duty to report a data breach, whether accidental or deliberate, within 72 hours of becoming aware of it.

 The GDPR also sees a significant increase in the size of the fines that the ICO will be able to impose.
 Under the Data Protection Act, the maximum fine the ICO can levy is £17.5M or 4% of global turnover (whichever is higher).

 So every member of the university will need to make sure they are aware of their responsibilities to help prevent breaches, and also of the importance of reporting a breach as soon as they are aware that there has been one.

 St George’s will be producing a policy on the process for reporting breaches.

 Individuals have the right to request a copy of the personal data an organisation holds on them.
-The Data Protection Act allows 40 calendar days for complying with such requests.
+The Data Protection Act allows 1 month for complying with such requests.
 This is reduced to one month under the GDPR.
 The GDPR also removes the ability to charge an individual for providing them with a copy of their information.

 The GDPR introduces some new rights for the individual, such as the right to erasure (also referred to as the right to be forgotten) and the right of data portability.
 The right to erasure allows an individual to request that their personal data be deleted, so long as there isn’t a compelling reason to continue processing it, eg that there isn’t a legal obligation for an organisation to retain the personal data.
 The right of data portability means that an individual has the right to request a copy of their personal data in a format that will allow them to reuse it, eg if they want to transfer their data to a different service provider or to use it for a completely different purpose.